cmharlow/lc-reconcile/README.md

 Runs directly on localhost:5000 (no /reconcile needed for this recon service)

-Before getting started, you'll need python on your computer (this was built with python 2.7.8, updated to work with python3.4, most recently tested and worked with python 2.7.10 and 3.4.3) and be comfortable using LODRefine/OpenRefine/Google Refine.
+Before getting started, you'll need Python 3.7 on your computer and be comfortable using LODRefine/OpenRefine/Google Refine.

 1. Clone/download/get a copy of this code repository on your computer.
 2. In the Command Line Interface, change to the directory where you downloaded this code: `cd directory/with/code/`